anonaddy/addy.io/source/contact.md

 ## Bug reports

-If you notice any issues or bugs with AnonAddy you can file an issue on [GitHub](https://github.com/anonaddy/anonaddy/issues).
+If you notice any issues or bugs with addy.io you can file an issue on [GitHub](https://github.com/anonaddy/anonaddy/issues).
 Before opening an issue, please check to make sure a duplicate issue doesn't already exist.